 Purchase Fall 2017 Issue on Amazon.

 This story was inspired by recent scientific discoveries that Neandertal DNA is present in Homo Sapien’s DNA.
-It is now thought that Neandertal’s and Homo Sapiens interbred.
+It’s now thought that Neandertal’s and Homo Sapiens interbred.

-The story won short story second place in the 2016 Mendocino Coast Writers Conference competition.
+The story won the short story second-place award in the 2016 Mendocino Coast Writers Conference competition.

 Published in Piker Press, an online magazine, 2016-11-14.
 Last Winter

 In this story, I experimented with voice.
 The character is a battered woman – a challenge for a man to step into those shoes.

 This story won the Writing for Social Change award at the Mendocino Coast Writers Conference.
 It was published in Winning Words the publication of the conference, June 2002.